What is TMSI in Telecom?

 There are chances that a hacker tool can intercept radio communication between a mobile device and a wired mobile core network.
 If all traffic is based on IMSI, the hacker can connect to the mobile network with the IMSI.
 It leads to simulating a full mobile device so that hackers can receive calls and SMS.

-The radio interface keeps mapping to IMSI and TMSI, so that message coming from core network reaches to the correct mobile device.
+The radio interface keeps mapping to IMSI and TMSI, so that message coming from the core network reaches the correct mobile device.
 The communication between roaming and home network is based on om IMSI.

 At a time a device may have three TMSIs, one allocated by MSC, allocated by SGSN, and allocated by MME.
 The length is four bytes.
-All bits are 1, represents invalid TMSI.
+All bits are 1, which represents invalid TMSI.

 MSC allocated temporary IMSI is Tmsi, SGSN allocated temporary IMSI is P-Tmsi (packet-TMSI).
 Allocated by MME is GUTI.